Consider the Raven Week One

 Escape: You run away, self medicate or change your focus to something else. (work, hobby, entertainment, porn, etc.)

-Over the next few weeks as you dig into these lessons, you will experience many different emotions and have many thoughts.
+Over the next few weeks as you dig into this, you may experience many different emotions and have many thoughts.
 In preparation for that, consider this: God’s voice may speak to you about your behavior, but He will never shame you, or put down who you are.
 The enemy will always attack who you are.
 Here’s a guide to help you determine who is speaking to you:

 God loves your questions.
 When you hear something and you are not sure who is speaking, just ask Him: